- CLASS: Mammalia (Mammals)

-The San Diego Zoo’s first mountain lions arrived in 1925, and we continued to exhibit this beautiful cat species through 1992.
+The San Diego Zoo’s first mountain lions arrived in 1925, and we continued to have this beautiful cat species through 1992.
 During this time, 37 cubs were born.

-Our mountain lions moved into their current exhibit in June 2014.
-It replicates a mountainous California habitat with rock outcroppings and wood structures for them to climb on and highlights the cats’ amazing abilities with better climbing and leaping opportunities.
-The habitat also features a state-of-the-art scent distribution system that allows keepers to pump various scents into the exhibit to keep Koya and Kima active and intrigued.
+Our mountain lions moved into their current habitat in June 2014.
+It replicates a mountainous California habitat with rock outcroppings and wood structures for them to climb on, and highlights the cats’ amazing abilities with better climbing and leaping opportunities.
+The habitat also features a state-of-the-art scent distribution system that allows keepers to pump various scents into the exhibit to keep these cats active and intrigued.

 We also like to give items that the mountain lions can bat around and chase, simulating the act of hunting.
 Dried gourds are something the cats really enjoy play hunting with.
 The irregular shape of the gourds makes them roll unpredictably, and the dried seeds inside rattle, which also entices the cats.

-Be sure to come by the mountain lion exhibit on your next visit to the Zoo.
+Be sure to stop by the mountain lion habitat on your next visit to the Zoo.
 Our hope is that you will get an appreciation of this magnificent cat that lives in San Diego’s own backyard.

 As more people have moved into the mountain lion's territory, the number of encounters with these cats has increased.
 This is often "big news" and frightens people.
 But overall, meeting a mountain lion is an unlikely event.
 The cats don’t want to confront humans, and they do their best to avoid us.
 You can avoid them, too, by not hiking alone, or at dusk and dawn when mountain lions are hunting.
 Make noise as you hike, and don’t leave food out around a cabin or campsite, especially at night.
 If you do happen across a mountain lion, never approach it—always give it a way to escape.